idaholab/moose/modules/solid_mechanics/doc/content/source/kernels/lagrangian/UpdatedLagrangianStressDivergence.md

 \begin{equation}
       \bar{\psi}_{i,j}^{\beta}=\frac{1}{V}\int_{V}\psi_{i,K}^{\beta}dV\bar{F}_{Kj}^{-1}
 \end{equation}
-and $\bar{F}$ the average deformation gradient, defined in the [stabilization system documentation](/tensor_mechanics/Stabilization.md).
+and $\bar{F}$ the average deformation gradient, defined in the [stabilization system documentation](/solid_mechanics/Stabilization.md).
 Note this is a somewhat unusual integral for an updated Lagrangian model, but it follows to keep the derivative term consistent with the $\bar{\boldsymbol{F}}$ modification to the strains.
 The `stabilize_strain` flag controls if the kernel modifies the Jacobian to account for the stabilized strains.

 ## `use_displaced_mesh`

-The `UpdatedLagrangianStressDivergence` kernel is the only object in the new, Lagrangian Tensor Mechanics system that requires `use_displaced_mesh` to be set.
+The `UpdatedLagrangianStressDivergence` kernel is the only object in the new, Lagrangian Solid Mechanics system that requires `use_displaced_mesh` to be set.
 The `use_displaced_mesh` flag should be set to `true` if and only if `large_kinematics` is also `true`.
 The kernel enforces this condition with an error.